How to Register a US Company from the UK in 10 Minutes

 Not so.
 For residents of the UK, incorporating a company follows the same process as it does for US residents.
 You do not need a social security number, ITIN, or an address in the US in order to create a legal entity for your business in the US.
 Unlike other jurisdictions, there are no restrictions on non-US residents starting a company.

 However, the process differs according to whether or not you have already formed a limited company locally.
-In order to avoid a legal or financial tangle, you must be sure to cross all your i’s and dot all your t’s.
+In order to avoid a legal or financial tangle, you must be sure to dot all your i's and cross all your t's.

 This article covers: